Sports Injury Prevention at the Workplace

 Treatment options: Arthroscopic meniscus repair surgery

-4. /Patellofemoral Pain Syndrome (Runner’s Knee)
+4. Chondromalacia Patella / (Runner’s Knee)

 Caused by improper kneecap tracking, muscle imbalance, or overuse.